 Man in hospital after shooting in Shively

 LOUISVILLE, Ky.
-(WAVE) - A man is in the hospital after a shooting in Shively Friday afternoon, according to the Shively Police Department.
+(WAVE) - A man is in the hospital after a shooting in Shively Tuesday afternoon.

-Officers responded to a report of an altercation at a McDonald’s in the 2500 block of Dixie Highway around 5:44 p.m., officials said.

-When officers arrived, they learned that there was a shooting.
-Officers then found a man nearby who had been shot.
+Shively police said they responded to a shooting in the 4100 block of Cane Run Road around 1 p.m.
+When officers arrived, they found a man in his early 30s who had been shot.

-Officials said the man was taken to a local hospital and is expected to survive.
+SPD Detective Sergeant Jordon Brown said the man was taken to the hospital with non-life-threatening injuries.

-Shively police said all parties have been accounted for and no criminal charges are expected at this time.

 Copyright 2023 WAVE.
 All rights reserved.